 Sea Tea Comedy Theater will have shows every Friday, Saturday, and select Thursdays and Sundays.
 It varies!

 The frequency that any given team will perform can vary depending on the team’s availability, the total number of teams selected through auditions, the quality of the team’s performance, and the Theater’s Artistic Calendar.

 Sea Tea Comedy Theater will release the cast lists for all auditions simultaneously at the end of the entire Theater Audition process.
-Announcements will be no later than September 28.

 Can I audition for more than one opportunity?